CROWDSTRIKE FALCON XDR: Extending Detection and Response — The Right Way

 XDR must give security teams relevant telemetry from systems and applications across an organization’s entire IT security ecosystem to enhance and accelerate visibility, and XDR must also provide detection and response actions beyond the endpoint to enable security teams to stop breaches faster.
 While EDR performs many of the same functions at its core, XDR builds on EDR.
 It makes all telemetry accessible — from endpoints, cloud workloads, identity, email, network traffic, virtual containers, sensors (from operational technology, or OT) and more.

-Why Falcon XDR Is Not Just Another SIEM
+Why CROWDSTRIKE FALCON XDR Is Not Just Another SIEM

 More on this topic > XDR vs. SIEM

 CROWDSTRIKE FALCON® XDR delivers CrowdStrike-generated detections that span a broad range of data sources, along with an investigation capability that allows analysts to view related indicators, affected entities and events.The analyst can explore the data through an event timeline and a new “graph explorer” while pivoting, investigating and coordinating responses from within the Falcon console.
 Flexibility is key.
 Customers won’t be limited to our detections and analysts can generate their own custom XDR detections that are relevant to their own environment.